Al-Imam Muhsin Mosque

 The Al-Imam Muhsin Mosque (جامع الإمام محسن) is a historic mosque located in Mosul, Iraq.
 It is located in Al-Shifa' neighborhood, near the Bash Tapia Castle and in front of the Mausoleum of Yahya Abu al-Qasim.
-The mosque was initially built as a madrasa known as Madrasa al-Nouri, which was commissioned by the Seljuk ruler Nour ad-Din ibn Ezzadeen in the late-12th century.
+The mosque was initially built as a madrasa known as Madrasa al-Nouri, which was commissioned by the Seljuk ruler Nour ad-Din ibn Ezzadeen in the late 12th century.
 It became a mausoleum after refurbishment by the Zangid ruler Badr al-Din Lu'lu'.
 He turned one of the rooms into a shrine and mausoleum of Imam Muhsin, and added a musholla (prayer space) and a minbar.

 The mausoleum was located in an underground shaft in a smaller mosque which was part of the complex.
-It was destroyed by the Islamic State of Iraq and Levant in 2015 after an attempt to loot the mosque.
+It was damaged by the Islamic State of Iraq and Levant in 2015 after an attempt to loot the mosque.

+In 2017, Iraqi airstrikes mostly destroyed the Al-Imam Muhsin Mosque situated in the Dawrat Qassim al-Khayat area.